 There are some weird and absurd ways in which you can make sure that your plants get all the required nutrition they need–to be healthy.
 One of them is using pasta water!
 Surprised?
 Here is Why You Should Use Leftover Pasta Water on Your Plants.

 Here are some great ways in which you can use expired medicines for plants

 Is Pasta Water Good for Plants?

-Full of starch, pasta water has traces of calcium, phosphorus, iron, zinc, and potassium that helps to boost the plant’s growth by providing beneficial nutrients.
+Full of starch, pasta water has traces of calcium, phosphorus, iron, zinc, and potassium that help to increase the plant’s growth by providing beneficial nutrients.

-Note: If you add vegetable oil or salt in the water to avoid pasta sticking together, then do not use it on plants as the oil heats up in sunlight and will burn the plant.
+Note: If you add too much vegetable oil or salt in the water to avoid pasta sticking together, then do not use it on plants as the oil heats up in sunlight and will burn the plant.